memfault/interrupt/_drafts/advanced-gdb.md

 For OpenOCD and PyOCD, you can view their supported RTOS's and source code for them in Github ([OpenOCD](https://github.com/ntfreak/openocd/tree/master/src/rtos), [PyOCD](https://github.com/pyocd/pyOCD/tree/master/pyocd/rtos))

 To integrate an RTOS with Jlink, you'll have to either use ChibiOS or FreeRTOS, which they support by default, or [write your own JLink RTOS plugin](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/thread-aware-debugging/).
-You can reference [Github](https://github.com/search?q=RTOS_GetCurrentThreadId&type=code) to gain an understanding about how to write one.
+You can reference [Github](https://github.com/search?q=RTOS_GetCurrentThreadId&type=code) to gain an understanding of how to write one.

 ### SVD Files and Peripheral Registers

 With the help of [PyCortexMDebug](https://github.com/bnahill/PyCortexMDebug), you can parse SVD files and read peripheral register values more easily.
-To get started, first acqure the .svd file from your vendor or look at the [cmsis-svd](https://github.com/posborne/cmsis-svd) repo on Github.
+To get started, first acquire the .svd file from your vendor or look at the [cmsis-svd](https://github.com/posborne/cmsis-svd) repo on Github.

 Once you have the file, clone the PyCortexMDebug repo.